District Council of Munno Para East: History

 following a Memorial in September 1853 from 87 owners and occupiers of land in the eastern portion of Munno Para Hundred, praying that that portion of the Hundred lying east of the Great North road, and containing about 50 square miles, be constituted a District; and that James Umpherston, James Adamson, Daniel Garlick, William Kelly, and Phillip Butler be the first District Council.

-The first meeting was held on the 17th November 1853, There were present Messrs.
+The first meeting was held on 17 November 1853, There were present Messrs.
 Umpherstone, Garlick, Kelly, and Butler.
 Mr. Butler was chosen Chairman.
 The fortnightly meetings were fixed for the first and third evenings in each month, to be held at the One Tree Hill Inn from which the Township of One Tree Hill took its name.

 The combined area of approx. 50 square miles of the Hundred of Munno Para east of the Great North Road (Main North Road) that was bounded on the south by the Little Para River (which derives its name from the Kaurna (Aboriginal language) pari meaning "stream of flowing water") and on the north by the Gawler River/South Para River and was also known as the northern Para Plains.
 The District Council of Munno Para West was established the following year in 1854 to bring local government to the western half of the Hundred.

 Council expansion

 On 22 June 1933, the District Council of Munno Para West was abolished, with a severed part added creating an expanded District Council of Munno Para East.
 The bulk of Munno Para West was merged with Yatala North to create the District Council of Salisbury.
 A northern severed section from Munno Para West was added to the Town of Gawler.

 The first meeting of the expanded District Council of Munno Para East was held at Uley on Monday 3 July 1933.
 Two Councillors from the abolished District Council of Munno Para West joined the existing Councillors.
 New Elections will be held in August 1933.
-On the 6th November 1958 the expanded District Council would become known as simply District Council of Munno Para when 'East' was dropped from the name.